AnhQuoc533/aws-ml-workflow/1-sagemaker/console-tutorial.md

 To find the registry path, go to [Docker Registry Paths and Example Code](https://docs.aws.amazon.com/sagemaker/latest/dg-ecr-paths/sagemaker-algo-docker-registry-paths.html).
 On the left navigation sidebar, choose the AWS region that you're logging in.
 Then, scroll down to *Scikit-learn (algorithm)* section, you will find the registry path and the version associated.
 Replace `<tag>` with `[version]-cpu-py3`.
 For example, if you choose version 1.2-1, your registry path will be `683313688378.dkr.ecr.us-east-1.amazonaws.com/sagemaker-scikit-learn:1.2-1-cpu-py3`
 <p align="center"><img src="img/scikit_path.png" width="80%"></p>

-6. Implement a Python script to unzip, format, and split the raw dataset as instructed earlier, or you can go ahead and use [hello_blaze_preprocess.py](hello_blaze_preprocess.py) provided.
+6. Implement a Python script to unzip, format, and split the raw dataset as previously instructed, or you can go ahead and use [hello_blaze_preprocess.py](hello_blaze_preprocess.py) provided.
 After that, upload the script to your S3 bucket. \
 If you decide to custom your own script, note that the processing job will copy the dataset from S3 to a local directory, prefixed with `/opt/ml/processing/`, within the container.
 Thus, your script should take the dataset in this directory as input instead.
 Additionally, it must output training set and testing set to specified local directories, also prefixed with `/opt/ml/processing/`.
 You will have a chance to set up these local directories in the next steps.
 <p align="center"><img src="img/processing_model.png"></p>